SujalKThapa/AzureAPI/README.md

-# AzureChatbot
+# AzureAPI Example project
-A chatbot hosted using Microsoft Azure
+An API hosted using Microsoft Azure